spectralDNS/shenfun/README.md

 Description
 -----------
 Shenfun is a toolbox for automating the spectral Galerkin method.
 The user interface to `shenfun` is very similar to FEniCS (fenicsproject.org), but works only for tensor product grids and the spectral Galerking method.
-The code is parallelized with MPI through the *mpi4py-fft* package (https://bitbucket.org/mpi4py/mpi4py-fft).
+The code is parallelized with MPI through the [*mpi4py-fft*](https://bitbucket.org/mpi4py/mpi4py-fft) package.

 The spectral Galerkin method uses the method of weighted residuals, and solves PDEs by first creating variational forms from inner products,
 <p align="center">